Individual Bonds Vs. Bond Funds

 The Bottom Line

 If principal stability is your primary concern, be sure that the investment you choose corresponds with your objective.
-Even though bond funds have their advantages, funds - even those that invests in lower-risk market segments - may not be appropriate for those who need to have a specific amount of cash available on a specific date.
+Even though bond funds have their advantages, funds - even those that invest in lower-risk market segments - may not be appropriate for those who need to have a specific amount of cash available on a specific date.